morepath/morepath/doc/quickstart.rst

    application you instead use a setuptools entry point so that a startup script for your application is created automatically.

-6. func:`morepath.setup` sets up Morepath's default behavior, and returns a Morepath config object.
+6. :func:`morepath.setup` sets up Morepath's default behavior, and returns a Morepath config object.
 If your app is in a Python package and you've set up the right ``install_requires`` in ``setup.py``, consider using :func:`morepath.autosetup` to be done